Uthmanbello/budget_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank my colleagues at Microverse for their support during the project.
+I would like to also give credit to Gregoire Vella in Behance for his wonderful design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>